 As you may now, on 1st January 2021 the UK said goodbye to Europe, and a whole bunch of new rules came into force.

 From Alannia Resorts, we want you to ease this path giving you a short guide with Brexit changes.
-If you are planning to travel to Spain or living here, keep reading.
+If you are planning to travel to Spain or to live here, keep reading.

 There are two main groups: